Skip to main content

 The most common road rule exemptions are listed below.
 There are also specific requirements for the legal use of seatbelt buckle covers (see below).

-Find a MACA trained professional
+Find a MACA Certified Professional

 Road rules